philmander/browser-bunyan/README.md

 ```

 However, if you need to do some computation which is passed to your logger statement
-in `debug`, then this is inefficient if the log level is higher than 'debug'.
+in `debug`, then this is inefficient when the log level is higher than 'debug'.
 Therefore you should conditionally execute the logger statement:

 ```javascript